Deploy Your App Via the User Portal

 Once you've filled out the form, select the Create app button.

 If there aren't any errors, the environment page appears to see the status of your headless app environment.
 At first, it will be in a "Building code" status.
 It should look like this:

-Once the build is complete, you can view your site running at the Headless URL 🎉
+Once the build is complete, you can view your site running at the Atlas URL 🎉

 Note: If your build failed, you could click the build logs found below environment Variables to investigate what went wrong.